iqbalabd/iqbalabd.github.io/content/posts/2026/pycon-sg-georgi-keynote-en.md

 She listed four imperatives for anyone who wants to remain irreplaceable: stay curious, stay empathetic, stay collaborative, and — most importantly — stay human.

 I would add a fifth: stay inconvenient.
 Be the person who actually reads the hundred-page PDF.
 Be the person who asks the town hall question that the LLM would not have suggested (I just do not know what this will be).
 Be the person who fixes the motorcycle or the air conditioner when everyone else has automated their way past physical competence.
 As Georgi also noted, the Alpha generation is already staging a quiet rebellion against fast answers — knitting circles, no-phone days, analog hobbies.
 They want to feel human because they intuit what the rest of us are still arguing about on panels.
 The younger generation and the generation before want one thing: Being different, being real and being honest.
-When knowledge is comodotized, then real experiences make you different.
+When knowledge is commoditized, then real experiences make you different.

 ![Photograph of an audience attending a PyConSG 2026 and attendees networking in a conference hall.]({static}/images/pycons/pyconsg2026/pyconsg-2026-collage.webp)